Alcova Capital’s home is the 43rd floor of the GE Building, an Art Deco icon built in 1931 to house RCA and later its parent General Electric.

 He previously held senior positions at Spectrum Group Management, Gates Capital Management and West Side Advisors.

-He is Treasurer of Children's Aid, the largest children's welfare agency in New York City, with a $150mm budget and $350mm pool of assets.
-Russell and his wife have two children and he co-founded the Sag Harbor Cycle Company.
+He is Treasurer of Children's Aid, the largest children's welfare agency in New York City, with a $150MM budget and $400MM pool of assets.
+Russell and his wife Mica have two grown children.
+He co-founded the Sag Harbor Cycle Company and is an avid cyclist, kiteboarder and skier.

 He was a Managing Director at Spectrum Group Management, an asset manager focused on direct lending and distressed credit.
 He began his career as an investment banker at JPMorgan in the real estate, gaming and lodging group where he advised clients on over $10 billion of debt, equity and M&A transactions.